penrose/penrose/packages/docs-site/docs/bloom/tutorial/hello_diagram.md

 The first step in using Bloom is to create a `DiagramBuilder` object.
 This object contains methods allowing you to declare types, substances, style selectors, shapes, constraints, and everything else you need to build your diagram.
+It takes in three arguments:

+- `canvas`: a `Canvas` object specifying the local coordinate system (and thus the aspect ratio) of your diagram.
+- `variation`: a `string` providing a seed for random sampling
+- `lassoStrength`: an optional `number` (default 0) specifying the strength with which the diagram should encourage continuity.
+If you notice your diagram acting 'jumpy', you might consider increasing this value.

 When we're done, we call `.build()` to get the diagram object.

 It’s not strictly necessary to destructure the `DiagramBuilder` methods, but it’s convenient, and for the remainder of